Meteor-Community-Packages/Meteor-CollectionFS/README.md

 The file extensions must be specified without a leading period.

-*Tip: You can do more advanced filtering in your `beforeSave` function.
-If you return `false` from the `beforeSave` function for a store, the file will never be saved in that store.*

 ## Security

 File uploads and downloads can be secured using standard Meteor `allow`